the-trash/the_comments/README.md

 * Open comments for everybody (by default). *I hate user registration*
 * Polymorphic comments for any AR Model
 * Threading for comments (can be plain comments list)
-* Comment counters for commentable objects and User
+* Cache counters for commentable objects and User
 * Moderation for comments and simple Admin UI
 * Spam traps instead Captcha. *I hate Captcha*
 * Blacklists for IP and UserAgent